tryingsomestuff/Weini/README.md

 *Weini* does not support classic opening book formats, nor classic endgame table formats.
 But *Weini* comes with 2 books : a "simple" one, very small and hard coded, and a bigger one named "book3.pgn" (although this is not really a pgn file ... sorry).
 All of this is easily configurable using the *config.json* file.

-Ascii books are long to read, so *Weini* will convert the book to a binary one as soon as it reads it for the first time and then will use the binary one forever.
+Ascii books are long to read, so *Weini* will convert the book to a binary one as soon as it reads it for the first time and then I suggest you change the *config.json* to use this binary one as it will be faster to read.

-You can of course give your own book as soon as it is using the good format, which is a "line" each line and moves separated by a simple space written in (english) algebraic notation.
+You can of course give your own (ascii) book as soon as it is using the good format, which is a "line" each line and moves separated by a simple space written in (english) algebraic notation.

 ## Tests